 The 2003 SVT Cobra was lovingly called “The Terminator” by the SVT team and the name stuck for the next series of models.
 Between the coupe and convertible, 13,476 models were made in 2003.

-The ’03 came with a 390 hp engine that was surprising drivers and tearing up the streets.
+The ’03 came with an impressive 390 hp engine.
 Later, testing actually found that the engine was putting out roughly 425 hp.
 Thankfully, the cast iron engine block and reinforced frame could handle the beast.
 The engines in the Terminator line were some of the most powerful engines Ford ever put in a car.
 They’re still some of the toughest engines made for a mainline automobile.

 The 2004 was the last Cobra Mustang model as the SVT shifted to a new line of cars under the GT moniker.
 Ford ended its Mustang Cobra line with 5,664 cars in the 2004 production.